pantheon-systems/quicksilver-examples/README.md

         Streams new and finished workflows to the console
 ```

 The `list` and `show` commands will allow you to explore previous workflows and their Quicksilver operations.
-The `watch` command is a developers best-friend: it will set up Terminus to automatically "follow" the workflow activity of your site, dumping back any Quicksilver output along with them.
+The `watch` command is a developers best friend: it will set up Terminus to automatically "follow" the workflow activity of your site, dumping back any Quicksilver output along with them.